-This custom of turning the grape must into young wine is called Kršenje mošta (the christening of grape must).
+The custom of turning the grape must into young wine is called Krštenje mošta (the christening of grape must).
 Krštenje mošta happens during the night between September 10 to September 11.
 People usually gather together and wait for midnight when Sveti Martin comes to christen the must.

 Two months later on November 11, Martinje marks the day when the produced wine is ready to drink.

 Another custom is marked on November 11.
 In some Croatian cities, priests come to the vineyards to bless the young wine and vineyards.
 This is a religious custom that gathers people together.
-This custom is especially nurtured in Sveti Martin na Muri, a village in Međimurje county that was named after Sveti Martin.
+This custom is especially nurtured in Sveti Martin na Muri (view map), a village in Međimurje county that was named after Sveti Martin.

 Other places participate in “narodni biškup Martin” (People’s Bishop Martin).
-People dress up as bishops, sing, have fun, and play the ceremony of blessing the young wine.
+People dress up as bishops, sing, have fun, and act out the ceremony of blessing the young wine.

 Martinje is especially appreciated in the southern part of Croatia, Hrvatsko zagorje, Međimurje, Podravina, Baranja, and Slavonija.
 Some Croatian cities celebrate this holiday by organizing traditional folk and music gatherings.
 The biggest celebrations of Martinje in Croatia are organized in Sveti Martin na Muri, Požega, Velika Gorica, Kutjevo, and Sveti Ivan Zelina.